connectraj25/raj-crud/README.md

 # Getting Started React CRUD
-This is basic React Crud projects with Axios and Material UI.
+This is basic React Crud projects with Axios and Semantic UI.